holiman/gasreprice/README.md

 - Out of the `6` failing transactions,
 	- `2` went `OOG` in the 'canon' version aswell as in the `alt` version
 	- All `6` seems to have been salvageable by using more external gas by the caller.

+Note: the `gas` here refers to the gas used by the evm execution, and does not take into concern the intrinsic gas used by the envelope transaction.
+Thus, a non-executing raw ether-send is listed as `0` gas.